mohamedtamer0/mohamedtamer0/README.md

 ### Hey devs
 <p>
-Hello, I'm Mohamed, a dedicated Software Engineer and content creator at 27.
+Hello, I'm Mohamed, a 28-year-old dedicated Software Engineer and content creator.
 With 4 years of intensive self-study in programming and no formal mentor, I bring a unique drive to my work.
-I've accumulated 2 years of hands-on experience in Android Native development, and an additional 2 years at Elsewedy Electric, where I've engaged with a plethora of technologies, tools, and intricate integrations.
+I have 2 years of hands-on experience in Android Native development and an additional 2 years at Elsewedy Electric, where I engaged with a plethora of technologies, tools, and intricate integrations.

+Currently, I am pursuing a diploma in computer science at Cairo University to deepen my expertise in computer science and programming.

-Beyond my professional roles, I actively contribute to the open-source community, showcasing extensive expertise in various tech domains such as Android Native, Oracle DB, Spring, Web Development, Java, Kotlin, and more.
+Beyond my professional roles, I actively contribute to the open-source community, showcasing extensive expertise in various tech domains, including Android Native, Oracle DB, Spring, Web Development, Java, Kotlin, and more.

-My professional journey reflects a commitment to continuous learning, and I harbor a great ambition to further develop my skills in a collaborative environment.
-Engaging with all facets of the development lifecycle, my work is centered on crafting user-focused, innovative solutions, and delivering clean code through effective teamwork.
+My professional journey reflects a commitment to continuous learning, and I am ambitious to further develop my skills in a collaborative environment.
+Engaging with all facets of the development lifecycle, my work focuses on crafting user-centric, innovative solutions and delivering clean code through effective teamwork.
 </p>

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> My Courses